Problem

 Usability Testing

-The objective of usability testing was to have participants complete three user flows and evaluate their ability to complete the tasks according to usability principles.
+The objective of usability testing was to have participants complete three user flows and evaluate their ability to complete the tasks.
 The goal of the first user flow was to observe if users could identify what time they were scheduled to play.
 The goal of the second user flow was to evaluate if users could request a sub.
 The goal of the third user flow was to understand if users could view dates from prior weeks.

 Revisions